-

 Aviso

-There is no structured work schedule or learning program.
-Maya Pedal is not a school of appropriate technology.
+Though there is no doubt that you will learn a lot while you are here, and your mechanics skills will improve.
+However, there is no structured work schedule or learning program.
+Maya Pedal is not a school of bike repair, nor of appropriate technology.
 We spend the vast majority of workshop time fixing bikes, not building machines.
 Volunteering at Maya Pedal is, to a large extent, what you make of it.

 Terms

-Because spaces are very limited, we must know when you intend to arrive and how long you intend to stay.
-Please be specific.
+Because space is very limited, we must know when you intend to arrive and how long you intend to stay.
+You must be specific.
 Your acceptance may be denied or differed because of space constraints.
 If you are accepted, you must let us know in advance if your plans change.
-We may have turned people away in order to accept you.
+We likely have turned people away in order to accept you.

-All volunteers must answer the questions below and email them to us.
-Applications are processed by volunteers and should be written in English.
+All interested volunteers must answer the questions below and email them to us.
+Please allow some time for us to respond back to you.

 Apply to: mayapedal@hotmail.com